lolyparty/Terminal-only/readme.md

 Using only the termial to commit changes to this repository in order to know more about git

-committed scrit to hng repo today
+committed script to hng repo today.
+Happy to be participating in HNGi7 internship